Skip to navigation Skip to content

 • must not be completed by the Service Officer who made the initial refusal decision

-If the injured person/claimant is unsatisfied with the outcome of the reconsideration, they have the right to apply to the Administrative Appeals Tribunal (AAT) for a review.
-They will be told this via the reconsideration of decision (Z2806) letter.
+If the injured person/claimant is unsatisfied with the outcome of the reconsideration, they have the right to apply to the Administrative Review Tribunal (ART) for a review.
+They will be told this through the Reconsideration of decision to refuse to issue a notice (Z2806) letter.

-The AAT will be superseded by the Administrative Review Tribunal (ART) on 14 October 2024.
+Note: the Administrative Appeals Tribunal (AAT) was superseded by the Administrative Review Tribunal (ART) on 14 October 2024.

-Administrative Appeals Tribunal (AAT)/ Administrative Review Tribunal (ART)
+Administrative Review Tribunal (ART)

-Role of the AAT
+Role of the ART

 • government departments